 The only extant organisms with feathers and, aside from bats and the extinct pterosaurs, the only vertebrates with the power of self-sustained flight.
 They are also the one group of endothermic reptiles alive today.

 Birds are the living coelurosaurs, a group of theropod dinosaurs that evolved during the Triassic geologic period, and saw their heyday during the Jurassic and Cretaceous periods.
-Like their probable direct ancestors, birds are maniraptorans, a clade of coelurosaurs with specialized bones on their wrists, shaped like half-moons, that allow their hands to fold down and back against their forearms, in the manner of a closing switchblade.
+Like their probable direct ancestors, birds are maniraptorans, a group of coelurosaurs with specialized bones on their wrists, shaped like half-moons, that allow their hands to fold back against their forearms, in the manner of a closing penknife.
 Maniraptorans also have hands larger than their feet, clavicles fused into a "wishbone", a keeled sternum (the "breastbone") and a downward-pointing pubis.
-Several of these traits (sometimes further modified) turned out to be prerequisites for flight.
+Several of these traits (sometimes further modified) turned out to be prerequisites for flight in a planet with a gravity such as ours has.

-The avian dynasty dates back perhaps to the late Triassic Period itself, and the almost 10000 species alive today are, without a doubt, among the most cherished and beloved creatures in human history, admired and envied by men of all cultures, nations, and creeds for the power that most of them possess to overcome gravity at will.
-Mankind's love affair with the feathered ones has engendered sculptures, paintings, poems, songs, allegories, symbols, myths, essays, short stories, and novels without count.
+The ancestors of the avian dynasty dates back perhaps to the late Triassic Period itself and modern species are, without a doubt, among the most cherished and beloved creatures in human history, admired by men of all cultures, nations, and creeds for the power that most of them possess to overcome gravity at will.
+Mankind's love affair with the feathered beasts has engendered sculptures, paintings, poems, songs, allegories, symbols, myths, essays, short stories, and novels without count.
 Angels have been represented with eagle wings.
 The Holy Spirit was revealed to us as a dove.
 Birds of all sorts still are, since times immemorial, among the most popular pets in the World.

 Some species, like the immense moas of New Zealand and the elephant birds of Madagascar are now extinct after being hunted out by man.
 Others of a much more ancient geologic past, like the North American Gastornis and the South American Phorusrhacos were huge and fierce flightless carnivores that preyed on the mammals of their time.
 Among those capable of flight, forms much larger than any alive today used to exist.
 In their case, they were active predators perhaps related to modern condors, like the theratorn Argentavis magnificens, which ruled the skies of South America on monstrous eight-meter wingspans.

-Their modern sizes vary from that of Cuba's bee hummingbird, Mellisuga helenae, only five-and-a-half centimeters in length, to the three meter-tall ostrich Struthio camelus, of Africa and Asia, and which towers above the average human.
+Their modern sizes vary from that of Cuba's bee hummingbird, Mellisuga helenae, only five-and-a-half centimeters in length, to the three meter-tall common ostrich Struthio camelus, which towers above the average human.
 The most massive flying bird alive today is Kori's bustard, Ardeotis kori.
-The widest wingspan of a modern bird is that of the wandering albatross, Diomedea exulans, at three and a half-meters.
+The widest wingspan of a modern bird is that of the wandering albatross, Diomedea exulans, at three-and-a-half meters.

 Regardless of their many varieties, the one thing that comes to people's minds when they think of birds is that they can fly.